 - We have a positive approach to managing behaviour

-- We believe that there is always any behaviour is a way of communicating and we support children to self regulate and to react to any negative feelings in an appropriate way.
+- We believe that any behaviour is a way of communicating and we support children to self regulate and to react to any negative feelings in an appropriate way.

 Individual praise including

 - Sharing with parents / carers lots of positive news.

 - Green cards.
 All children start with a green card in every lesson/session

 - An adult may remind children about the school rules.